optimizely/javascript-sdk/packages/optimizely-sdk/README.md

 - Node.js >= 8.0.0.
 By extension, environments like AWS Lambda, Google Cloud Functions, and Auth0 Webtasks are supported as well.
 Older Node.js releases likely work too (try `npm test` to validate for yourself), but are not formally supported.
 - [Modern Web Browsers, such as IE 10+, Firefox 21+, Safari 6+, and Chrome 23+](https://caniuse.com/#feat=es5)

-In addition
-Other environments likely are compatible, too, but note that we don't officially support them:
+In addition, other environments are likely compatible but are not formally supported including:
 - Progressive Web Apps, WebViews, and hybrid mobile apps like those built with React Native and Apache Cordova.
 - [Cloudflare Workers](https://developers.cloudflare.com/workers/) and [Fly](https://fly.io/), both of which are powered by recent releases of V8.
 - Anywhere else you can think of that might embed a JavaScript engine.
 The sky is the limit; experiment everywhere! 🚀